Covid backdrop, own make-up, face shields in TV scripts

 As the lockdown restrictions ease, the industry is slowly hobbling back to activity.
 On Tuesday, Kapil Sharma shared a photograph of two men in PPE suits applying make-up on him while a teaser promises that his show will be back soon.
 On Sony, new episodes of India’s Best Dancer, a reality show, were aired on the weekend.
 A bunch of other shows such as Vighnaharta Ganesh, Crime Patrol, Mere Sai, Mere Dad Ki Dulhan, Ek Duje Ke Vaaste Season 2 returned on Sony on Monday.
 Zee TV is also bringing back Kumkum Bhagya, Guddan Tumse Na Ho Payega, Tumse Hai Rishta and Qurbaan Hua among others this month.
 Colors TV too has started airing new episodes of Shakti Astitva Ke Ehsaas Kii, Barrister Babu, Pavitra Bhagya and Naati Pinky Ki Lambi Love Story among others.

 The actors are happy to be back on the sets but the fear of contracting the virus looms large.
-“When I return home after the shoot, I first take a shower, ignoring my two dogs who demand my attention,” says Malav Rajda, co-director of Taarak Mehta… who has a seven-month-old child at home.
+“When I return home after the shoot, I first take a shower, ignoring my two dogs who demand my attention,” says Malav Rajda, co-director of Taarak Mehta Ka Ooltah Chashmah, who has a seven-month-old child at home.

 Joshi, who spent this “unexpected break” with his family — his longest in the 12 years of the series being around — is happy to be back but says the news of Amitabh Bachchan and his family testing positive for Covid-19 only underlined the risks of their profession and got the unit worried.
 “We all have to be careful and learn to live with it, for now,” he says.